open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

 ## Get Started

-The Edge Microvisor Toolkit operates on an immutable OS, where OS packages are integrated into the image itself.
+The Edge Microvisor Toolkit operates on an immutable EMT image, where EMT image packages are integrated into the image itself.
-To update these packages, a new OS image with updated package versions is required.
+To update these packages, a new EMT image with updated package versions is required.
 This guide provides step-by-step instructions for setting up the environment necessary to update the Edge Microvisor Toolkit on a standalone node.

 ### Step 1: Prerequisites